April 17 and 18 (Saturday – Sunday) 2021; 10 to 4 Mountain Time; via Zoom.

 We will start with a handful of ways to begin abstracted work using small-scale sketches, and move into learning the ins and outs of improvisational piecing.
 From exercises in composition, to sewn collages, to scaling up, the fun of working without a pattern or “designing from thin air” begins.
 We will dive into improvisational composing with a goal of producing a large piece with strong visual elements.
 This class provides a great foundation in design as well as a great way to sharpen improvisation and abstract skills.

-This three day class was built for Front Range Contemporary Quilters.
+This two day class was built for Front Range Contemporary Quilters.

 About the Workshop: